writethedocs/www/docs/conf/portland/2024/writing-day.rst

 Come by our table, and we'll help you set up Docs as Tests with whatever tools (such as Doc Detective) or strategies (like unit testing code snippets) are appropriate.
 Establish a zero-trust relationship between your docs and product, catching bugs in both as you go.

+All the OpenAPI we cannot see (*morning only*)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Meet the team, learn about API docs, try new open source API doc options,.**

+Ready, set, doc!
+Interested in OpenAPI?
+In this morning-only session, we are going to take a special, fun OpenAPI specification file and generate open source API documentation.
+Our objective is to create a space for documentarians to try new open source, or commercial, options for API documentation.

+Our Writing Day goal is to have several documentarians work in teams to create 3 pages of API content, including:

+* Introduction
+* Authentication
+* Quickstart guide

+Here's what we're providing to participants to make this work:

+* Access to a live server
+* Auth keys
+* General help and advice for new and experienced API writers

+At the end of the morning session, we will have the teams present their documentation to the table.
+Then we'll all vote on a "People's Choice Winner" - the winners receive [blank, bragging rights? swag?]

+All participants will have continued access to their team's open source API documentation.
+This session is great for attendees looking to expand their portfolio.

 *More projects coming, get excited!*

 Contact Us